UXARRAY/uxarray/docs/api.rst

 Below user API and internal API pages show already-implemented UXarray functionality.
-You can also check the `UXarray Milestones <https://github.com/UXARRAY/uxarray/milestones>`_ and `UXarray Roadmap <https://github.com/orgs/UXARRAY/projects/2/views/17>`_ for a high level understanding of UXarray's future function development milestones and roadmap.
+You can also check the `UXarray Milestones <https://github.com/UXARRAY/uxarray/milestones>`_ and `UXarray Roadmap <https://github.com/orgs/UXARRAY/projects/2/views/17>`_ for a high-level understanding of UXarray's future function development milestones and roadmap.

 documentation to see the tentative whole API and let us know if you have any feedback!